laravel/docs/session.md

         }
     }

-Once the session driver has been registered, you may use the `mongo` driver in your `config/session.php` configuration file.
+Once the session driver has been registered, you may specify the `mongo` driver as your application's session driver using the `SESSION_DRIVER` environment variable or within the application's `config/session.php` configuration file.